 2. You can buy melatonin supplements to adjust your body’s internal clock.

 Melatonin supplements are creating quite a buzz lately.
+You can get them HERE.
 On one end of the spectrum you have individuals popping capsules like they are a magical and “natural” sleep portal.
 On the other end are wary people who aren’t quite sure what to make of melatonin supplements.
 Are they really safe?

 An increasing number of parents are giving their kids melatonin to help them fall asleep, probably because melatonin offers a “quick fix” and it is the only hormone available without a prescription.

 The fact is that melatonin is meant for people whose internal sleep clocks are a bit off, like those experiencing jet lag, a shift change at work, or blindness.
 Melatonin is not a long term sleeping pill and must be taken in correct dosages (especially if given to children).

 One study relates that melatonin actually suppresses some hormones that regulate puberty.
 Chronic melatonin use could mess up normal childhood hormonal development and that is something to be concerned about.

 3. Melatonin can help you fall asleep more easily, but it won’t help you sleep more soundly.

 It’s true that the occasional melatonin supplement will help you fall asleep more easily, but it has nothing to do with the quality of your sleep.
 If you are giving melatonin to your child, hoping it will help him sleep through the night, you might be disappointed.